xavibenjamin/brightlycolored.org/_posts/2018-09-21-captain-marvel’s-mohawk-costume-is-the-result-of-a-comic-creator’s-bet-polygon.md

 Kelly Sue DeConnick in an interview with Susan Polo for *Polygon*:

 > “And so I called Jamie and was like, ‘Alright, I want you to make a bet with me.
 I bet if you do a Carol Danvers redesign for Captain Marvel that Marvel will buy the design from you.
 And if I win this bet, then I get a redesign and you get paid.
 And if I lose this bet, I will pay for the redesign.’”

+Interesting story on how the new Captain Marvel costume came to be.
+I love the mohawk.